owise1/ic-js/readme.md

 # Intelligence Collective

-> you know how in your mind you're like "this is like that" and "that is like this"? well, this is like that
+> you know sometimes ur like "this is like that" and "that is like this"? well, this is like that

 connection collections. thought maps. distributed brainstorms. structured spaces built to aid introspection and imagination. databases of the subjective. a *web* of meaning. decrentralized text graph.
-OED for thoughts. a new medium. an alternative demographics based on what we see. pools not streams.
+OED for thoughts. a new medium. an alternative demographics. pools not streams.

 * [Intro](/docs/ic.md)
 * [IC Protocol](/docs/ic-export.md)